Tundra Space

 Summary

 The investigators have used national VHA data to demonstrate real-world efficacy of abiraterone and enzalutamide in Veterans with mCRPC.
 In the real-world that is the VHA, the investigators have successfully estimated g values that accurately predict OS and the use of this metric in other settings should now be explored.
-In the egalitarian system that is the VHA the treatment of prostate cancer is excellent, uniform across the US and indifferent to race.
+In the egalitarian system that is the VHA the treatment of prostate cancer is excellent and uniform across the US.
 The choices made are clearly personalized, given not all men received all therapies and that younger Veterans were treated more aggressively.
 But with survivals that rival those in registration trials that enroll optimally fit individuals usually not encumbered by the co-morbidities that afflict many Veterans, the outcomes are testimony to the fact that for this common malady of older Veterans with whom VA physicians have broad experience the care administered is unsurpassed.
-Importantly this care at least as regards Veterans with mCRPC demonstrates that given equal access to health care, African Americans with prostate cancer fared as well if not better than Caucasians and importantly had better outcomes with abiraterone, an observation needing further exploration as these therapies move up front.
+Importantly this care at least as regards Veterans with mCRPC demonstrates that given equal access to health care, all men with prostate cancer fare comparably well.
+As our sophistication in categorizing cancers molecularly has increased this study will look to better examine any emerging differences across study participants.

-Official title: A Phase 2 Randomized Study of YONSA® (Abiraterone Acetate), Enzalutamide or Apalutamide as First Line Therapy in Veterans With Castrate-sensitive Prostate Cancer
+Official title: A Phase 2 Randomized Study of Abiraterone Acetate, Enzalutamide or Apalutamide as First Line Therapy in Veterans With Castrate-sensitive Prostate Cancer

 Key Details